 No worries, we’re here to help.

-Its vendor, Red Hat, refers to OpenShift as “Enterprise Kubernetes”, but that really only makes the 2 confusing as they are not alternatives but rather 2 elements of containerized cloud and on-premise solutions that work in tandem as Kubernetes is a structural and requisite part of OpenShift.
-Below highlights the differences between the two and clarifies some often misunderstood points.
+Its vendor, Red Hat, refers to OpenShift as “Enterprise Kubernetes,” but that only makes the two confusing as they are not alternatives but rather two elements of containerized cloud and on-premise solutions that work in tandem as Kubernetes is a structural and requisite part of OpenShift.
+Below highlights the differences between the two and clarify some often misunderstood points.

 |Software Classification||Project, some say framework.
 Free to install.
 4 versions released annually.
 A rich ecosystem with lots of side projects.||Annual product subscription 3-4 versions a year.
 Note OKD is an open-source alternative with many OpenShift features which can be used to vet the solution and later move to the paid product.|

 |Support||Well supported by an involved community.
 If the volunteer support proves inadequate, you can purchase OpenShift to get Kubernetes support.||Paid support by Red Hat.|

 |Installation||Install on any linux OS such as Debian or Ubuntu.||Limited to specific Red Hat linux distros.|

 |Security||–||Very strict out-of-the-box security which without deep understanding of how the default policies work, and how to reconfigure them, can be challenging to work with.|

 |Permissions Management||Takes a lot of work to achieve what OpenShift offers innately, but it can be done||Integration with Active Directory and auth to external apps ease permissions management tasks.|

 |Flexibility||Helms’ charts offers sophisticated templates and package versioning.||OpenShift templates are missing the supportive complexity found in Kubernetes.
 Helm’s architecture is not compatible with stricter OpenShift security model.|

 |Service Catalog||Less provisioning of services within clusters.||Robust service catalog.|